-Some of the baby items out there sound good in theory, but they’re really just not worth it.
+Some of the baby items out there sound good in theory, but I definitely wouldn’t call them baby registry must-haves!

 When I was expecting my first son, I remember going up and down allllll the baby aisles wanting one of every single thing I saw.

 I get it though.
 I really do.
 When you’re a first-time mom or if it’s been a while since you’ve had a baby (My boys are almost 7 years part so I can definitely relate), it’s hard to sift through everything and figure out which things you really need.

 So, instead of an insanely long “ultimate list” that would just leave you even more overwhelmed, here are 17 baby registry must-haves that are actually worth it.

 This post may contain affiliate links.
 Please read my disclosure for more info.

 First, if you haven’t created a baby registry- go ahead and do that now!

 It’s so easy to create a baby registry these days.
 You don’t even have to put on pants and leave your house.

 You can choose any store you’d like, but I think Amazon has the best baby registry.